alexanderholyk/ML_in_Streamlit/README.md

-simple paragraph on how to clone and run your app locally.
-Preferably, write it in bullet points.
+## README.md

+#### by Alex Holyk

 To clone and run this app locally:

-- On command line, run: 'git clone https://github.com/alexanderholyk/ML_in_Streamlit'
+- On command line, run: `git clone https://github.com/alexanderholyk/ML_in_Streamlit`

-- Switch into the folder: 'cd ML_in_Streamlit' or similar
+- Switch into the folder: `cd ML_in_Streamlit` or similar

-- Optional: create a virtual environment: 'python3 -m venv .venv'
+- Optional: create a virtual environment: `python3 -m venv .venv`

-- On command line, run: 'pip install -r requirements.txt'
+- On command line, run: `pip install -r requirements.txt`

-- On command line, run: 'streamlit run app.py' This opens a browser window where the app will open.
+- On command line, run: `streamlit run app.py` This opens a browser window where the app will open.

 - In text box, type a movie review to test.
 Follow the onscreen instructions to submit it.
-Then click the button 'Analyze' to see the result!
+Then click the button `Analyze` to see the result!

 Note: "IMDB Dataset.csv" came directly from the website: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews